 Futuristic movies and books often depict a very Dystopian image of the future.
 A dark, polluted world consumed by technology, where scarcity, war or disaster dominate our lives.
-Often times with a power-hungry totalitarian regime creating conflict in their pursuit of ultimate control.
-I’m thinking 1964, Blade runner, Star wars, et cetera.
-They are very thrilling stories, perhaps partly because it takes place in a relative future.
+The story generally includes a power-hungry totalitarian regime creating conflict in their pursuit of ultimate control.
+I’m thinking 1964, Blade runner, The hunger games, et cetera.
+Very thrilling stories, perhaps partly because it takes place in a relative future.
 We probably like to be told about the future.
 There’s mystery to it.
-It makes me wonder if these visionary portrayals of our future is a product of our actual expectations of the future, and if the the stories are enforcing this view.
+It makes me wonder though, if these visionary portrayals of our future is a product of our actual expectations of the future, and if the stories are enforcing this view.
 If we consciously or subconsciously have accepted our fate to be mostly dark, it might make us more prone to create dark stories.
 The stories we are told might also in turn be affecting us to think a dark world is what awaits us, regardless of the authors intentions.
-Slowly, we spiral into the belief that our future bears only darkness, and that there is nothing we can do to change course.
+Slowly, we then spiral into the belief that our future bears only darkness, and that there is nothing we can do to change its course.

-It might very well be that we are victims of a dark circle, but I don’t think our lack of Utopianism is due to our storytelling.
+It might very well be that we are victims to this pessimistic spiral, but I don’t think our lack of Utopianism is due to our storytelling.
 I think our storytelling is a product of the cultural, political and social landscape.
 Historically, we have always had visionaries speaking about a better world.
 In my life-time, I feel like instead of talking of a Utopia, we’re mostly talking about how to avoid the Dystopia.
 What we can do to fight global warming, or the current global Corona pandemic, or other inconveniences, so that we then can go back and live on with our lives again like “normal”.
 As the focus is on the Dystopia, we cannot see past it.

 In the western world today, we cherish our comfort, and we pretend like the state of our world is as good as it can be.
 We sure have been progressing.
-People in the past use to dream of what we have now.
+People in the past used to dream of what we have now.
 Global life expectancy has never been as high .
 In 1820, the number of people in extreme poverty was 84%.
 Today it is less than 10%.
 As low as it has ever been .
 Child mortality and illiterate population is also at an all time low [3, 4].
 Many are today living happy and comfortable lives in functional societies.
 In many ways, we are living a Utopia, but a Utopia of the past.
 There are so many things we could, and must improve.
-So what made us stop dreaming about a brighter future?

 I think the education system plays a major role.
-Since our legacy from the industrialisation, education is preparing children for the world that exists, and not the world that should be created.
+Maybe it’s a legacy from the industrialisation, in how our education is preparing children for the world that exists, and not the world that is to be created.
 We kill creativity and reward rigidity.
-We focus on competence instead of value and meaning.
+We focus on skill instead of value and meaning.
 We value the ability of problem-solving and forget to question what problems should be solved.
 We focus on interpreting the trends and ideals, instead of creating them.
 We’re basically teaching our children to stop their dreaming and go polish the status quo.

 Within this status quo though, we all still work our asses off.
 What are we actually doing?
-As Rutger Bregman points out in his book Utopia for realists, there is a significant faulty assumption in play that is supporting this idleness, that all work is meaningful.
+As Rutger Bregman points out in his book Utopia for realists (highly recommended), there is a significant faulty assumption in play that is supporting this idleness, that all work is meaningful.
 Farmers create food.
 Doctors save lives.
 Garbage collectors keep our streets clean.
-In comparison, day-trading is really just a redistribution of well-being.
+In comparison, stock-trading is really just a redistribution of well-being.
 The work doesn’t actually create any value.

-We call it unemployemt.
+We call it unemployment.
 Oh, the horror, the shame, to not have a job.
 We have to make sure everyone pays tribute to the divine work society.
-So rather than sharing the workload between us and spend the rest of the time doing more meaningful things, we make up heaps of pointless and undignified jobs.
+So rather than sharing the income-bearing workload between us and spend the rest of the time doing more meaningful things, we make up heaps of pointless and undignified jobs.
 There’s always more stuff we can administrate, control, redistribute, measure and manage.
 We also control what people are doing.
-We even build tools so that the controllers of a controlling body can control what is actually being done.
-Arbetsförmedlingen and Försäkringskassan, I’m looking at you.
+We even build tools so that the controllers of a controlling governmental body can control what is actually being done.
 All this to force people into a fake purpose, because everyone desperately needs an income.

 I think this is partly a problem of ideals and norms in society, which are set deep in our view of reality.
 But, it is also the case that today in the western world there simply are no economic incentives for doing meaningful work.
 As Bregman stresses, a high salary is today far from evidence of doing something valuable.
 What value does for example marketing really give?
 Our brightest minds spend their careers on how to make more people click on Facebook ads, because in our current economic system, that’s what pays well.